The taxonomy of this bird is still somewhat contentious.

 The head and neck of the Black-winged Stilt may vary from all-white to white with an all-black cap and hindneck.

-Males have a black back, often with greenish gloss.
+Males have a black back, often with a greenish gloss.

 Females' backs are more brown.